haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 [Aura](https://www.aurahealth.io),
 [Headspace](https://www.headspace.com), etc.

 If you or someone you know is in need of mental-health support, [services](https://www.studentaffairs.pitt.edu/cc/services/) are available through the [University Counseling Center (UCC)](https://www.studentaffairs.pitt.edu/cc/).
-The UCC can be contacted via phone at 412-648-7930, and is located on the 2nd Floor of Nordenberg Hall - Wellness Center at 119 University Place, Pittsburgh, PA 15260.
+The UCC is located on the 2nd Floor of Nordenberg Hall - Wellness Center at 119 University Place, Pittsburgh, PA 15260.
 The UCC website also provides links to a [range of resources](http://www.studentaffairs.pitt.edu/cc/resources/) and information about programs that may be beneficial.
+You can call 412-648-7930 at any time to connect with a clinician.
+If you or someone you know is feeling suicidal, please call the University Counseling Center at any time at 412-648-7930.
+You can also contact Resolve Crisis Network at 888-796-8226.
+If the situation is life threatening, call Pitt Police at 412-624-2121 or dial 911.